Insight-deviler/jar2dex-and-dex-merger/README.md

 So, don't clear the app from background untill and unless you see the dex file in the folder in which your jar file exist.

 # Credits:
-Argument class is provided by @tranleduy2000 from Java N IDE.
+Argument class is provided by (tranleduy2000)[https://github.com/tranleduy2000/javaide] from Java N IDE.

-Runtime execution inspired from @RohitVermaOP BuildX app.
+Runtime execution inspired from (RohitVermaOP)[https://github.com/RohitVermaOP/apkbuilder-sample] BuildX app.